-If you wait too long to file your claim, it can prevent you from getting the money you deserve.
+Waiting too long to file your claim can prevent you from getting the money you deserve.

 Virginia’s statute of limitations states that for most personal injury lawsuits (including car accidents), you must file the personal injury claim within three years of the date of the injury or accident.

 In cases of wrongful death lawsuits, the statute of limitations is two years from the date of the person’s death.
 If you don’t file your claim within the statute of limitations, the court may refuse to accept your case, and you’ve lost the right to sue for damages.

 Filing Claims With Your Insurance Company

 Suppose you were involved in a hit-and-run where another driver fled without identifying themselves or leaving contact information behind.
 In that case, you’d need to file an incident report with your insurance.
 The period for filing the claim will depend on your insurance company.

 How Our Hit-and-Run Accident Lawyers at The Virginia Trial Group Can Help You

 Your rights must be protected if you’ve been injured in a hit-and-run accident.
 Our Virginia car accident lawyers have extensive experience representing clients involved in these types of crashes.
 They can help you file a claim with the insurance company if necessary to ensure a fair settlement.

 Proving Liability for the Hit-and-Run Accident